Skip to main content

 Your dietary intake provides the essential molecular building blocks required for the synthesis of every hormone in your body.

 Hormone production is an active, resource-dependent process.
 Consider testosterone.
 Its molecular backbone is derived from cholesterol, a lipid molecule whose availability is entirely dependent on your dietary fat intake.
-Similarly, the requires specific micronutrients, such as iodine and selenium, to construct thyroid hormones.
+Similarly, the thyroid gland requires specific micronutrients, such as iodine and selenium, to construct thyroid hormones.

 Without an adequate supply of these fundamental components, the production lines for these critical hormones slow down, or even halt.
 Your daily dietary choices are therefore a direct instruction set to your endocrine system, informing the very machinery that builds the hormones governing how you feel and function.